Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 1. The Energy-Matter Conversion

-Here’s a secret economists don’t like to talk about: the cost of any physical good is ultimately the cost of the energy required to manipulate atoms.
+Economists don’t like to talk about this: the cost of any physical good is the cost of the energy required to manipulate atoms.

 • Water scarcity is really energy scarcity.
 With cheap fusion, we can desalinate oceans at planetary scale.
 The water is there.
 We just can’t afford to filter it yet.